DGAP-News: Evotec SE / Key word(s): Miscellaneous

 The issuer is solely responsible for the content of this announcement.

-No financial terms of the agreement were disclosed.
+No financial details of the transaction were disclosed.

 ABOUT EVOTEC SE